rohnemus/bus-tracker/README.md

  - 12in HUB75 ribbon cable

  ### Custom enclosure:
  STL files can be found here in /print files
  Links to onshape documents can be found here
+ (I'll get to this eventually i've been using the box the screen came in for now)

  ### Assembly
 Much of this project is based off of hzeller's [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library consult documentation here for more help with wiring